Get paid from abroad — your foreign clients into your Indian account.

 You run a small agency, SaaS, or services business with clients abroad.
 You want to receive payments cleanly, with proper documentation for GST and tax compliance.

-Seven ways to receive international payments in India
+Eight ways to receive international payments in India

 Click any row to expand full details.
 Ranked by cost efficiency for most users.